Hot-water Heating PlantPlant

 Evaluation of Energy Conumption

-The total energy consumption of a HWH plant is the sum of the energy consumption of the components of each system.
-In a HWH plant this includes the fuel usage consumed by the boiler to satisfy the heating load and the electricity required by the burner fan motor, primary and secondary pumps and feedwater pump.
-Table 1 provides a summary of system component measurements and values needed to quantify the annual energy consumption and operating characteristics of the HWH plant.
+The total energy consumption of an HWH plant is the sum of the energy used by its individual components.
+This includes the fuel consumed by the boiler to meet the heating load and the electricity required to operate the burner fan motor, primary and secondary pumps, and feedwater pump.
+Table 1 summarizes the system component measurements and values needed to quantify the annual energy consumption and operating characteristics of the HWH plant.

 Table 1.
 Key values and components to measure to evaluate energy consumption.